What Is the REPAYE Plan and How Does It Work?

 For some borrowers, monthly payments set under an income-driven repayment plan will be less than the interest assessed on their student loans each month.
 When payments don’t keep up with interest charges, that’s also called negative amortization.

 REPAYE, like the PAYE and IBR plans, provides student loan interest assistance to cover the unpaid interest when negative amortization occurs.
-All three of these plans cover 100% of the assessed interest on subsidized loans that is not paid by monthly payments, for up to three years.
+All three of these plans cover 100% of the assessed interest on subsidized loans that are not paid by monthly payments, for up to three years.

 Through REPAYE, however, the federal government pays 50% of these unpaid interest costs on unsubsidized loans with no time limits.
 It also pays the same 50% of leftover interest for subsidized loans once the initial three-year period of 100% payment ends.